 Family farms and businesses can serve as a strong legacy, but you need a comprehensive succession plan to make sure these valuable assets pass to new owners.
 You should take steps to protect your farm or other family business when you wish to retire, if you become disabled, toward the end of your life, and after your death.
 An attorney can help.

 Pearson Butler aids owners of farms and family businesses in Utah.
 The firm’s skilled business planning lawyers can help you understand the risks and take steps to limit the potential for loss so you can ensure the land and business will pass on to the next generation.

 To discuss your needs and concerns, call (800) 265-2314 or contact the firm online.
-From offices in Bountiful, American Fork, and South Jordan, Pearson Butler serves all of Utah.
+From offices in South Jordan, Bountiful, and Utah County, Pearson Butler serves all of Utah.

 The Importance of Advanced Planning for Farms & Family Businesses

 Farm owners throughout Utah have been faced with the devastating reality that they have to sell acreage after a death, due to estate taxes.
 Business owners have also faced the same fate, with no option but to sell shares of the company, business assets, or even the company itself.

 This occurs because estate taxes can be assessed upon the death of the farm or business owner.
 Estate taxes are based on the value of property owned, and if the land or the company’s brand name are worth enough, the estate is heavily taxed.
 For business and farm owners whose wealth lies in the land or the company, there may not be cash available for estate taxes to be paid.
 Heirs will have no choice but to take a loan or to sell a part of the legacy that was left to them.
 This can be avoided with advanced planning designed to protect the farm and family business.

 In addition to estate taxes, a farm or family business may be at risk due to:

 - Mismanagement, if the owner is incapacitated and there is no plan or process in place to put a trusted individual in charge immediately.